SuperNOVAS v1.5

 double *restrict ra,

-Computes the apparent place of a star, referenced to dynamical equator at date 'jd_tt', given its catalog mean place, proper motion, parallax, and radial velocity.
+Computes the True-of-Date (TOD) apparent place of a star, as would be seen by an observer at the geocenter, referenced to the dynamical equator of date, given its catalog mean place, proper motion, parallax, and radial velocity.

 Notwithstanding the different set of return values, this is the same as calling place_star() with a NULL observer location and NOVAS_TOD as the system for an object that specifies the star.